 Peer supporters help and support other children during playtimes and lunchtimes.
 Their role is to ensure all children are working well with each other and have a number of activities to do.
-The peer supporters arrange games and sports for other children to participate in and encourage children to listen to each other and form appropriate friendships.
+The peer supporters arrange games for other children to participate in and encourage children to listen to each other and form appropriate friendships.

 Matthew (Y5) ‘As a Safety Officer, I enjoy going on the gate at lunchtimes to make everyone safe when Pre-school arrive.
 I felt glad to have been picked to be a Peer Supporter because there is a lot of responsibility in this role.’